The Constant Swallow of Time

-There is a Can of Red Paint
+There Is a Can of Red Paint

 in the kitchen.
 The can of red paint is on the floor.
 In the middle of the kitchen.
 The can is sealed shut.
 It is essentially a brand-new can.
 Full, anyway.
 The floor of the kitchen is covered with old floating linoleum.
 It is patterned, and cheap.
-The pattern is composed of blue and greenContinue reading “There is a Can of Red Paint”
+The pattern is composed of blue and greenContinue reading “There Is a Can of Red Paint”

 Incense and Peppermints